 I was out for the day with some friends and I ended up staying overnight, we had some bacon for breakfast, it was all good.
 Except for one small problem.
 My poor iPhone 5S had long since gone to sleep and was unable to wake up again.
-As this was an unplanned stopover, I had no lightning port charger with me.
-The latest Apple devices in their home only had the old-style 30-pin connectors.
+As this was an unplanned stopover, I had no Lightning port charger with me.
+The latest Apple devices (iPhone 4s) they had in their home only had the old-style 30-pin connectors.
 Despite having lots of available USB ports on an assortment of laptops, computers and even TVs, I couldn’t use any of them!

-Now this hadn’t been any emergency situation, just a minor inconvenience while making my way home.
+Now, this hadn’t been an emergency situation, just a minor inconvenience while making my way home.
 But it did make me consider how best to avoid this happening in future.
 Now I think I have it sorted!

 Enter Nomad, a company with a traveller’s spirit that has come up with two products to solve this issue of mobile device charging.
 They offered to send over a ChargeKey and ChargeCard over for review, so here’s what I thought…

 These are particularly useful if you’ve got one of the newer Apple products with a Lightning Connector.
 Because of the situation, I described at the start of this review, the chances of other people having one to borrow is still a bit hit and miss.

 These sound like useful products, but will they fall to pieces over time?
 The ChargeKey has survived perfectly fine on my keyring which includes three keys and a Leatherman multi-tool.
 It’s dealt with the daily usage of my keyring so far with no signs of any scratches or damage.
 I’ll come back with an update to see how well it holds up, but so far I’m pleased with it.

-I do like the minimalist design of both products as I’m someone always trying to save space wherever possible these days.
+I do like the minimalist-style design of both products as I’m someone always trying to save space wherever possible these days.
 Some people may question why the connectors do not have covers over them.
 While I can understand that concern, I think that complicating the design may have added to the cost and complexity, especially on the ChargeKey.
 It may also have just been something that often got lost anyway — how many times have you seen USB memory sticks with missing lids or covers?
 I know I’ve lost a bunch of them during the initial few weeks of a review period.

-If you real have concerns about durability, you might be better off going for the ChargeCard.
+If you really have concerns about durability, you might be better off going for the ChargeCard.
 It sits in the safety of my wallet until needed, so no risk of any damage there.

-Nomad have now officially launched their products here in the UK and are available at Amazon UK priced at around £20.
+Nomad has now officially launched their products here in the UK and they’re available at Amazon UK priced at around £20.
 So you can now order a Nomad ChargeKey or ChargeCard with no fear of extra delivery and customs charges pushing up the cost.

 Overall, to conclude my review, I’d have to say that I really like both of these Nomad USB phone-charging adapters (particularly the ChargeKey) and have already recommended them to friends and family.